The Best Hike in Hawaii: Is it worth hiking the Stairway to Heaven?

 My friend Danielle had been talking about the Stairway to Heaven hike for a while, saying that it was one of her favourite hikes in the world.
 After looking up photos on instagram it quickly became clear why.

 The one problem…the stairs and closed and hiking up them is illegal.

-I was too nervous of getting lost to attempt the hike solo, so after some online research came across a guide that takes people part way up the trail, and loans mini spikes and gloves (equipment that proved to be invaluable).
-Mike’s name popped up on a number of blogs, so I decided to get in touch and book to go with him and join another girl for the hike.
+I was too nervous about getting lost to attempt the hike solo.
+So after some online research came across a guide that takes people part way up the trail, and loans mini spikes and gloves (equipment that proved to be invaluable).
+Mike’s name popped up on a number of blogs.
+So I decided to get in touch and book to go with him and join another girl for the hike.

 The trail starts on a flat road which is easy to navigate before splitting into three paths.
 WE took the middle path…straight up for about 40 minutes through the trees, before you emerge onto the ridge and the real fun begins.
-The views are INCREDIBLE, but the hike itself can involve some scrambling, grabbing onto the roots of trees or rocks to hoist myself up.
+The views are INCREDIBLE.
+But the hike itself can involve some scrambling, grabbing onto the roots of trees or rocks to hoist myself up.
 This is where both the gloves and spikes paid off big time.
-Although the route was dry, I quickly became pretty dirty and I wading through the often overgrown path, I wish I’d worn leggings/trousers rather than shorts.
+Although the route was dry, I quickly became pretty dirty and I waded through the often overgrown path.
+I wish I’d worn leggings/trousers rather than shorts.